1. FOREWORD AND CNIC MISSION

 An important aim of the program is for participants to establish contacts and collaborations with CNIC researchers that will support them, after completion of their MIR specialization training, in pursuing their own research projects at their centers within the Spanish National Health System.
-In 2019 two resident cardiologist interns participated in this Program from Hospital Universitario de Getafe (Madrid) and Hospital Universitario Joan XXIII (Tarragona).
+In 2020 two resident cardiologist interns participated in this Program from Hospital Universitario de Getafe (Madrid) and Hospital Universitario Joan XXIII (Tarragona).

 Cardio Joven Program

-The aim of this program (also organized in collaboration with the SEC) is to foster high-quality translational research in the cardiovascular area in Spanish National Health System centers through training programs providing theory and practical training for cardiologists with a research vocation.
+The aim of this Program (also organized in collaboration with the SEC) is to foster high-quality translational research in the cardiovascular area in Spanish National Health System centers through training programs providing theory and practical training for one cardiologist with a research vocation.

 The program is aimed at cardiologists who aspire to carry out advanced clinical and research work at any center within the Spanish National Health System.

-b) International training.
-The program offers a period of training toward a Master’s Degree in Epidemiology at the London School of Hygiene and Tropical Medicine (90 ECTS)
+- International training.
+The Program offers a period of training toward a Master’s Degree in Epidemiology at the London School of Hygiene and Tropical Medicine (90 ECTS)

 Post MIR SEA CNIC Program

-This program offers 1 -or 2- year contract for research into electrophysiology and arrhythmias.
+This program offers 1- or 2-year contract for research into electrophysiology or arrhythmias.
 This contract is available to a physician completing their resident intern specialization (MIR) in cardiology and to members of the SEC Sección de Electrofisiología y Arritmias.